immense/Remotely/README.md

 	* Link: https://dotnet.microsoft.com/download/dotnet-core/current/runtime
 	* This includes the Hosting Bundle for Windows, which allows you to run ASP.NET Core in IIS.
 	* Important: If you installed .NET Core Runtime before installing all the required IIS features, you may need to run a repair on the .NET Core Runtime installation.
 * Change values in appsettings.json for your environment.
+Make a copy named `appsettings.Production.json` (see Configuration section below).
 * By default, SQLite is used for the database.
     * The "Remotely.db" database file is automatically created in the root folder of your site.
 	* You can browse and modify the contents using [DB Browser for SQLite](https://sqlitebrowser.org/).